Rogers-Shepard Type Inequalities for Sections: Introduction and main results

 The organization of the paper is as follows.
-In Section 2, we provide a proof of Theorem~\ref{t:SRRS}.
-In Section 3, we prove inequalities of the type \eqref{e:RU_F_Lebesgue} for $\left(\frac{1}{s}\right)$-concave functions, with $s \neq \pm \infty$, in the setting of measures with radially decreasing densities In Section 4, we discuss symmetry estimates of marginals of $(\frac{1}{s})$-concave functions when $s \neq \pm \infty$ when the measure is taken to have an even quasi-concave density.
-Section 5 is concerned with proving an inequality of type (\ref{e:RU}) in the class of measures with $\left(\frac{1}{s}\right)$-concave densities, for $s > -n, s \neq 0$.
-In Section 6, we prove a variation of Corollary~\ref{t:RUQCFunctional} for logarithmically concave functions.
+In the first part of Section 2, we prove both Theorem~\ref{t:SRRS} and Theorem~\ref{t:ChQuasiConcave}; in the second part of this section, we discuss addition sectional inequalities of the Rogers-Shephard type.
+As a consequence of the main theorem, in Section 3 marginal inequalities of the Rogers-Shephard type, first for $\left(\frac{1}{s}\right)$-concave functions, with $s \in \mathbb{Q}$, with $s \geq n$, and then, using a different method, we prove a variation of Corollary~\ref{t:RUQCFunctional} for logarithmically concave functions.